timCF/sgs/README.md

 	end
 ```

-In terminate_sgs macro, you can use options: state, nameproc, when and reason.
+In terminate_sgs macro, you can use options: state, nameproc, force_save, when and reason.
 Example :

 ```elixir
 	terminate_sgs reason: reason, state: state do